mathew-2/Emotion-Led-Candidate-Analysis/README.md

 - Spider plots highlighting individual emotional strengths and weaknesses.
 - Heatmaps showing relationships between emotions and communication traits.

-## How to Run

-1. Clone the repository.
-2. Install the required dependencies using `pip install -r requirements.txt`.
-3. Open the Jupyter Notebook in the `notebooks/` folder and follow the steps.
-4. Use the provided sample dataset or load your own.

 ## Conclusion